nkrusch/nkrusch.github.io/posts/exam.md

 ### Proposed list of papers

+Committee members can obtain these papers following [this link][box].

 - Gilles Barthe, Delphine Demange, and David Pichardie. _“Formal Verification of an SSA-based Middle-end for CompCert”_.
 In: ACM Transactions on Programming Languages and Systems 36.1 (Mar.
 2014), 1–35. issn: 0164-0925. doi: